EnterpriseDB/tpa/docs/src/2q_and_edb_repositories.md

     - products/bdr3/release
 ```

-This example will install the pglogical3 and bdr3 release repositories.
+This example installs the pglogical3 and bdr3 release repositories.
-On Debian and Ubuntu systems, it will use the APT repository, and on
+On Debian and Ubuntu systems, it uses the APT repository, and on
-RedHat systems, it will use the YUM repository.
+RedHat systems, it uses the YUM repository.

 The `dl/default/release` repository is always installed by default,
-unless you
+unless you either:

-- explicitly set `tpa_2q_repositories: []`, or
+- Explicitly set `tpa_2q_repositories: []`
-- have at least one entry in `edb_repositories`.
+- Have at least one entry in `edb_repositories`

-Either or the above will result in no 2ndQuadrant repositories being
+Either of these action results in no 2ndQuadrant repositories being
 installed.